Music is something that most of us enjoy daily, and while we appreciate its sound, we rarely think much about the instruments behind those sounds.

 4. Double Contrabass Flute

 The double contrabass flute is one such instrument.
-You may have heard of the flute and its smaller counterpart, the piccolo, but the double contrabass flute is a bit more obscure.
+While flutes and their smaller counterpart, the piccolo, are well-known, the double contrabass flute is more obscure.

-This massive wind instrument has a range that dives three octaves below a standard flute.
-The large instrument is over 16 feet long and weighs more than 26 pounds.
-In fact, it’s so long that musicians can’t hold it to the side like a regular flute.
+This massive wind instrument spans three octaves below a standard flute, measuring over 16 feet long and weighing more than 26 pounds.
+It’s so large that musicians can’t hold it to the side like a regular flute; instead, its body loops around with the keys running downward like a clarinet.

 5. Subcontrabass Saxophone